-Jarrell Miller’s promoter Dmitry Salita has confirmed to WBN talks are underway for a heavyweight showdown with Anthony Joshua.
+Jarrell Miller’s promoter Dmitry Salita has confirmed that talks are underway for a heavyweight showdown with Anthony Joshua.

 Previously, as rumors swirled of negotiations between the pair, Salita denied any contact with Matchroom boss Eddie Hearn in a previous update to WBN.